 Anaerobic Capacity

-Anaerobic power, as we've already established is the power produced without the requirement for oxygen to be present.
+power produced without the requirement for oxygen to be present.
 Sprinting, at the end of a race, is predominantly an anaerobic activity.
-And as you all know power at these intensities can only be sustained for a short period of time.
-But why?

 The answer lies in the energy systems and pathways used to create the power that propel our bikes.
 Sprinting and other high energy outputs, attacking, jumping gaps etc, are powered by the ATP-PC energy systems.
 The ATP system (Adenosine Triphosphate) is sustainable for one to four seconds and the PC system (Phosphate Creatine) will power the anaerobic activity from four seconds until the PC system runs out; which is possibly up to twenty seconds in well trained athletes.